Magyartanulas/magyartanulas.github.io/counting.md

 * Három ember beszélget. - (Three people are talking.)
 * Az utca száz méter hosszú volt. - (The street was one hundred meters long.)
-* Ma csak tizennégy fok odakinn van. - (Today it's only fourteen degrees outside.)
+* Ma csak tizennégy fok van odakinn. - (Today it's only fourteen degrees outside.)

 When answering, you don't have to answer with a precise number, you could instead decide to give an approximate value instead.